EddieHubCommunity/support/youtube/generic.md

 MAKE SURE TO TELL YOUR FRIENDS ABOUT IT, SO THAT THEY CAN ALSO LEARN SOMETHING NEW!

 ## YouTube Shorts
-I have another YouTube channel for short clips, please TAKE A MOMENT SUBSCRIBING IT: https://youtube.com/eddiejaoudetv?sub_confirmation=1
+I have another YouTube channel for short clips, please take a moment subscribing to it: https://youtube.com/eddiejaoudetv?sub_confirmation=1

 ## Newsletter